bpocallaghan/alert/README.md

 - [laracasts/flash](https://github.com/laracasts/flash)
 - [Learn exactly how to build this very package on Laracasts!](https://laracasts.com/lessons/flexible-flash-messages)

-## Note

-Please keep in mind this is for my personal workflow and might not help you.
-I developed this to help speed up my day to day workflow.
-Thank you for understanding.

 ## My other Packages

 - [Laravel custom Generate Files with a config file and publishable stubs](https://github.com/bpocallaghan/generators)